ministryofjustice/laa-assess-crime-forms/README.md

 To use the location service you will need an Ordnance Survey API key.
 You can generate a test key at https://osdatahub.os.uk/projects.
 Create and account, create a test project, add the OS Names API to that project, then move its key to OS_API_KEY in .env.development.local

+#### Debugging

+By default, debugging isn't enabled.
+This can be changed by setting `WEB_ENABLE_DEBUGGING=true` in your `.env.development.local` file and restarting the application.

+After doing so, you will be able to connect to the running application in your editor of choice.
+If the default selected port is otherwise occupied by some other service, then also set `WEB_DEBUG_PORT` to some other value.

 ### 10. Helm Template

 #### Security Context